pu2clr/SI4735/README.md

 ### Tips to build

-* Try to follow what the Silicon Labs recommends
+* Try to follow what Silicon Labs recommends
 * Start building the minimum circuit and test it
 * Check if the Si47XX RESET pin (15 on SSOP version or 5 on QFN version) is connected on your MCU (Arduino) pin defined as RESET the (most of schematics and examples of this project this pin is the digital pin 12)
 * Use the minimum sketch to test the minimum circuit.
 The first three examples of this project (see  examples folder) can be used to test the minimum circuit
 * Try not improvising the I²C bus connection.
 Start using a 3.3V MCU (Arduino Pro Mini 8MHz or DUE,  ESP32 or other 3.3V device) to connect with SI4735
 * If you are using the __Arduino Pro Mini__ 3.3V board, select the correct __Processor__ on Arduino IDE (ATmega328, 3.3V, 8MHz)
-* Some devices provide internal pull-up resistors that in some cases can be enabled or disabled.
-Also, the capacitance of the I²C bus is another variable that have be considered to select the right resistor values.
-However, that capacitance is not easy to be measured.
-For these reasons, it can be a liitle dificult calculate the right resitor values at first.
-That said, start with a high pullup resistor to I²C bus and then reduce it until the best value.
+* Select the correct pullup resistor.
+Two variables to consider: the internal pullup resistors in some micro controllers, and the capacitance of the I²C bus.
+Some devices can enable or disable their pullup resistors.
+However, the bus capacitance is not easy to measure.
+As a result, it might be difficult to calculate the correct resistor value.
+To find a usable resistor value, start with a high pullup resistor to I²C bus and then reduce it until the best value.
 For example: start with 10K and try to reduce the value to 4,7K, 3,3K, 2.2K etc. Select the lowest resistor you can.
 * I²C bus devices are available in different speeds.
 If you are using an I²C display device, check if its speed is compatible with the Si47XX and also with the current speed used by the master MCU
 * Using different voltage levels between I²C devices can be unsafe and can destroy parts connected on I²C bus, specially the Si47XX
 * It is important to wire all your I²C devices on the same common ground.
 * If you are using Arduino Mini Pro, UNO or similar, pay attention to the pin 13 and the use of an internal pull-up resistor.
 This pin has a LED and a resistor connected on the board.
 When this pin is set to HIGH, the LED comes on.
-If you use the internal pull-up resistor of the pin 13, you might experiment problems due to the drop voltage caused by the LED circuit.
+If you use the internal pull-up resistor of the pin 13, you might experience problems due to the voltage drop caused by the LED circuit.
 If this occurs in your project, you can do:
   *  Use the pin 14 instead pin 13.
 This pin is the A0 (Analog).
 But you have to refer it by 14 to use it as digital pin
   *  Change the circuit and sketch to use external pull-up on pin 13
   *  Remove the LED or resitor connected to the LED from the board.